3 killed, including suspect, 3 injured in north Normal shooting, police say

+Capt.
+Jason Henderson with the Illinois State Police briefed the media about a shooting in Normal on Monday.

+NORMAL — Illinois State Police are investigating after a north Normal shooting that left three people injured and three dead, including the suspect, authorities said Monday.

-One of the dead, an adult male, was a suspect in the shooting in The Landing Estates Mobile Home Park.
-Officers "engaged with the suspect" and fired on him, Normal police Chief Rick Bleichner said.
+The shooting in the 2000 block of Lambert Drive, in the Landing Estates Mobile Home Park, was reported at 3:44 p.m., Normal police Chief Rick Bleichner said.

-About 3:45 p.m. officers were called to the the area of North Linden Street and Lambert Drive after multiple reports of gunfire, the chief said.
+Arriving officers found multiple victims with gunshot wounds and began to render aid, he said.
+Others found the suspect, who was shot by police.
+Bleichner said officers discharged their firearms “based on their fear of imminent harm to themselves and others.”

-They found five victims and located the suspect believed to be responsible.
-Two women were declared dead at the scene and three additional victims were taken to area hospitals, Bleichner said.
+Two women were declared dead at the scene, Bleichner said.
+Three other victims were taken to Carle Bromenn Medical Center in Normal with what he described as serious injuries.
+Victims’ names were being withheld pending family notification.

 KADE HEATHER, THE PANTAGRAPH